AudiovisualMetadataPlatform/amp_mgms/README.md

 To install, config, run AMPPD, as well as contribute to the AMP project, please refer to the instructions on [AMP Bootstrap](https://github.com/AudiovisualMetadataPlatform/amp_bootstrap)

+## Notes...
+The ina speech segmenter needs to be at least 7.7 or it won't work with numpy >= 1.24